 This 100% acrylic paint can be used on both wooden and concrete surfaces.
 Just be sure to clean your wooden deck or use a paint stripper to remove old peeling paint before applying Behr Premium.
 They also recommend using a primer beforehand.
-This paint costs $29.98 at Home Depot and averages 4.6 out of 5 stars, making it the highest-rated deck paint among all of the options we surveyed.
+This paint averages 4.6 out of 5 stars at Home Depot, making it the highest-rated deck paint among all of the options we surveyed.

 This 100% acrylic paint is great for decks, pool decks, patios, and walkways.
 ADVANCED DECKOVER has an advanced sealing formula that makes cracks and splinters disappear, along with a slip-resistant and waterproof finish.
-But take note that you must properly prep the surface before you paint, and using two coats of paint is required, otherwise, the product will not coat correctly.
-This paint needs a little more attention and effort than others, but the final product is totally worth it.
-It costs $35.98 at Home Depot and averages 3.9 out of 5 stars.
+But take note that you must properly prep the surface before you paint, and using two coats of paint is required.
+Otherwise, the product will not coat correctly.

-7. Best technology: Sherwin-Williams SuperDeck Exterior Deck Stain
+5. Best for hot summers: Sherwin-Williams SuperDeck Exterior Deck Stain

 Benjamin Moore INSL-X Anti Slip Paint can be used on concrete, wood, and metal.
 It’s water-based and specifically designed to eliminate skidding, slipping, and ponding water.
-This is especially great for your deck if you have kids or live in an area with heavy precipitation.
-In fact, this paint has numerous five-star reviews from purchasers praising how it’s made their decks much safer!
-This product currently costs $40.64 on Amazon and averages 4.6 out of 5 stars.
+This is especially great for your deck, pool or stairs, or if you live in an area with heavy precipitation.

 Things to consider when shopping for deck paint